-The theft of a pet can have a devastating impact on its owners, who love and treat their dogs as members of their family.
+As well as the hugely concerning consequences for the health and welfare of the dogs stolen, pet theft also has emotional impacts for owners, who love and treat their dogs as family members.
 Emotional impacts that owners of stolen dogs have reported include depression, poor mental health, breakdown in social lives, and even marriage breakdown.
-It is only right that sentencing for criminals that target dog owners face punishment that reflects the harm of their actions, rather than a minimal community order or small fine.
+It is only right that dog theft criminals face punishment which reflects the harm of their actions, rather than a minimal community order or small fine.

 England and Wales

-- Currently, the Sentencing Council classifies theft under the Theft Act 1968 into four different offence categories, ranging from category four (up to £500 worth of stolen goods and little or no significant additional harm to the victim or others) up to category one (goods stolen with a value of £100,000 or above or high value with significant additional harm to the victim or others)
+Currently, the Sentencing Council classifies theft under the Theft Act 1968 into four different offence categories, ranging from Category 4 (up to £500 worth of stolen goods and little or no significant additional harm to the victim or others) up to Category 1 (goods stolen with a value of £100,000 or above or high value with significant additional harm to the victim or others).

 The Kennel Club’s position